-In response to Ofgem's request of the impacted Network Operators in November 2022, we have prioritised our investments across the existing January 2023 Re-Opener submission and an additional window that will be added by the regulator in Summer 2023.
+In response to Ofgem's request of the impacted Network Operators in November 2022, we prioritised our investments for the existing January 2023 Re-Opener submission window (Appendix 1) and now propose to submit the remaining investments in Summer 2023 (Appendix 2).

 Our approach to the prioritisation is simple and risk based.
-We have used the following criteria to determine which of the identified investments need to be prioritised for the January 2023 submission:
+We used the following criteria (Table 12) to determine which of the identified investments were to be submitted in the January 2023 submission, with the remaining ones to be now submitted in Summer 2023 window:

-Table 11: Re-Opener Submission Prioritisation Criteria
+Table 12: Re-Opener Submission Prioritisation Criteria

 Criteria Key Considerations/Questions Enabling the delivery of ASTI Is the investment related to or supporting the delivery of our Accelerated Strategic Transmission Investment (ASTI) programme of work?
 Does the investment decrease the risk associated with the delivery of such a complex and significant capital programme portfolio?
 Will the investment enable SSEN Transmission to respond to Net Zero infrastructure requests and studies with reduced time, increased accuracy or at lower internal cost?
 Enablers and foundations for RIIO-T3 Is the investment an enabler for RIIO-T3, which would result in future cost savings or risk reduction on plans?
 Is the investment establishing core capabilities that are currently missing (or not sufficiently mature) in SSEN Transmission?
 Will the delay to the funding determination have a detrimental effect on SSEN Transmission?
 Can we afford to delay the investment (or receiving confirmation of the funding allowance) any more than is necessary?
 Is the investment covering a gap in the current RIIO-T2 Allowances?
-Does the project need to commence in 2023/24 in order to achieve the desired outcomes?
+Does the project need to commence in 2023/24 to achieve the desired outcomes?

-As a result of the prioritisation criteria set out in Table 11, we have prioritised the identified investments as follows.
+As a result of the prioritisation criteria set out in Table 12 we have prioritised the identified investments as follows (Table 13).

-Table 12: Investment Prioritisation for Re-Opener Submission
+Table 13: Investment Prioritisation for Re-Opener Submission

 Project Enabling the delivery of ASTI Enablers and foundations for RIIO-T3 Will the delay to the funding determination have a detrimental effect on SSEN Transmission?
-Re-Opener Window Integrated Project Management (IPM) Yes Yes Yes January 2023 System & Network Modelling Portfolio Yes Yes Yes January 2023 Information Management (IM) and Digitisation No Yes No Summer 2023 Application Integration No Yes No Summer 2023 Small IT changes Yes January 2023 RIIO-T3 Strategy & Planning Yes Yes Yes January 2023
+Re-Opener Submission Window System & Network Modelling Portfolio Yes Yes Yes January 2023 Small IT changes No No Yes January 2023 RIIO-T3 Strategy & Planning Yes Yes Yes January 2023 Integrated Project Management (IPM) Yes Yes Yes January 2023 Summer 2023 Acceleration of Digitisation (AoD) No Yes No Summer 2023